• Skip to primary navigation

 • Brown meat: Add the ground meat and the dried herbs and cook, breaking the lumps, until nicely browned.

-• Cook rice: In the meantime, cook the rice in salted water until half cooked.
+• Cook rice: In the meantime, cook the rice in salted water until half-cooked.
 Read the package's instructions and cook the rice for a bit more than half the recommended time.
 According to the instructions, mine was supposed to be cooked for 16 minutes, so I only cooked it for about 10 minutes; it was still a bit grainy in the middle.
 Drain the rice and add it to the browned meat.

 • Cook cabbage: Chop the cabbage finely.
 Heat 2 tablespoons oil in a very large pot and cook the cabbage until golden, about 10 minutes, stirring often, until golden all over.
-Add one cup chicken broth and the bay leaves, cover, and simmer for about 15 minutes.
+Add chicken broth and the bay leaves, cover, and simmer for about 15 minutes.
 Adjust the taste with salt and pepper.

-• In the meantime, preheat the oven to 200 degrees Fahrenheit/ 400 degrees Fahrenheit.
+• In the meantime, preheat the oven to 400ยฐF/ 200ยฐC.

 • Bake for about 30-40 minutes until the rice is cooked and the casserole is nicely colored.